hungcq/knowledge-repo/IT/microservices-patterns/9-testing-microservices-1.md

 ### Testing microservices overview
 - 4 phases of an automated test:
   - Setup: initialize the SUT & its dependencies to the desired initial state
-  - Exercise: invoke the SUT
+  - Execute: invoke the SUT
   - Verify: make assertions about the invocation's outcome and the state of the SUT
   - Teardown: clean up the SUT & its dependencies if needed (eg rollback DB changes)
 - -> Can reuse setup & teardown methods to avoid code duplication